-Each school district is required to submit courses to be reviewed and approved by the WDE prior to adding the courses to their Hathaway Success Curriculum.
+Each school district is required to submit courses to be reviewed and submit a statement of assurance for approval by the WDE prior to adding the courses to their Hathaway Success Curriculum.

-The WDE notifies all school districts of the timeframe to submit courses for Hathaway approval via a superintendent's memo during the month of December.
+The WDE notifies all school districts of the timeframe to submit courses for Hathaway approval via a superintendent's memo.
 The WDE will allow updates to the following year's HSC during the months of January, May, and September.
-For example, the WDE will request districts to submit their requests and required documentation for the 2019-20 school year during January of the 2018-19 school year.
+For example, the WDE will request districts to submit their requests and required documentation for the 2022-23 school year during January of the 2021-22 school year.